-Since every business has limited bandwidth to allocate to these things, the squeeze is on for your insurance agency to stand out from the crowd – to differentiate yourself from the growing ranks of your competition.
+Because so many businesses have less budget flexibility these days, the squeeze is on for your insurance agency to stand out from the crowd – to differentiate yourself from the growing ranks of your competition.

-What you’re left with is the business equivalent of ad blindness: consumers routinely ignore online banner ads and businesses routinely ignore the deluge of phone calls, emails, drop by visits, etc.
+Otherwise you’re left with the business equivalent of ad blindness: consumers routinely ignore online banner ads and businesses routinely ignore the deluge of phone calls, emails, drop by visits, etc.

-Now more than ever it’s imperative to differentiate your insurance agency – to become what Seth Godin has called a “purple cow” standing out from the throng.
+Now more than ever it’s imperative to differentiate your insurance agency – to become what Seth Godin has called a “purple cow” standing out from the herd.

 Don’t Be Just An Insurance Agency –

 Provide Trusted Financial Advice, Too

 Business clients and prospects are looking for more than insurance advice – they’re looking for in-depth business advice.

 Offering them a broader bundle of cost-saving services that add real value to their bottom lines will increase their dependence on your insurance agency and build loyalty for increased client retention.

 But getting their attention requires a really BIG differentiator, not another “me too” insurance pitch.

 If only there were a proven successful, highly ethical back-end fulfillment system you could adopt to do just that.